isomerpages/moe-rosyth/_for-parents/Parents Portal/Primary 1 (2022).md

 </table>

 <div style="line-height: 19.6px; width: 408px; float: left;"><div style="margin-top: 8px; margin-bottom: 8px; line-height: 19.6px; width: 680px; border-bottom: 1px dashed rgb(204, 204, 204); height: 1px; clear: both;"></div></div>

+##### LEARNING JOURNEYS FOR PRIMARY 1

+**EL Pre-Writing Activities**

+With the pre-writing activities, there is a shared experience that is linked to the Big Book that has been read during Shared Reading.
+The shared experience provides the context and content for the children to think and talk about, using the target language structures and vocabulary they have been exposed to in SBA.

+With the help of the teacher who transcribes the children's input, the pupils come up with a piece of class writing.
+This becomes the basis for group writing, when the children work in small groups, before they go on to individual writing.

+The whole process is scaffolded for success and pupils also learn about cooperative learning as they work together in mixed-ability groups.

+***Unit 1: The Farm Concert***
+* Our Lego Farm